 VNC Newsletter

-Ensures that a printed newsletter is prepared according to a schedule determined by the Board: works closely with the Newsletter Editor (appointed by the Outreach Chair) to determine editorial budget and helps with copy-editing newsletter content.
-Responsible for relationships with
+Ensure that a printed newsletter is prepared according to a schedule determined by the Board: work closely with the Newsletter Editor (appointed by the Outreach Chair) to determine editorial budget, and help with copy-editing newsletter content.
+Be responsible for relationships with

-newsletter vendors (layout, print, distribution), expediting payments and troubleshooting problems.
+newsletter vendors (layout, print, distribution),expedite payments and troubleshoot problems.

 Outreach Budget

-Works with the Treasurer to budget for Outreach activities.
-Monitors expenses charged to Outreach budget.
+Work with the Treasurer to budget for Outreach activities.
+Monitor expenses charged to Outreach budget.

 Board Absences Defined

-For purposes of Article V. Governing Board.
-Section 7.
-Absences, only; a full meeting’s attendance by a Board member is defined as more than half the duration of the entire meeting.
+For purposes of VNC bylaws Article V. Section 7.
+A full meeting’s attendance by a Board member is defined as more than half the duration of the entire meeting.
 The Secretary shall keep a record of the arrival and departure times of all Board members.

 Board and Committee Agenda Posting Policy

-The agenda shall the posted or linked on the appropriate Board or
+The agenda shall be posted or linked on the appropriate Board or

 Committee page and posted or linked on the Calendar on the VNC website.